Humanity-Centered Design

 What is Humanity-Centered Design?

 Humanity-centered design is a practice where designers focus on people’s needs not as individuals but as societies with complex, deep-rooted problems.
-Designers can co-create proper solutions when they work with populations, address the right problems, perform systems analyses and co-design small, simple interventions.
+Designers can co-create proper solutions when they work with populations, address the right problems, perform systems analyses and co-design small, simple interventions to embrace incrementalism to make gradual progress.

 “Learn how to work together and find a solution that is most appropriate for the people.”